 - Low-flow, water-efficient toilets can reduce household water consumption by 20%.

 - Approximately 28% of household water is used by a toilet.
 This equates to a savings of up to 30,000 litres of water per year for a family of four.

-- By participating in this program, you will be able to have your old toilet recycled and avoid the disposal fees.
+- By participating in this program, you will be able to avoid the disposal fees for your old toilet.

 Frequently Asked Questions

 How do I know that my toilet qualifies?

 Look for a stamp on your toilet to find the number of litres it uses per flush.
 The toilet’s flush volume is printed on the inside or rear of the label, on the top of the bowl, or on the flush valve.
 If the flush volume is 13 L (3.5 gal) or greater, it qualifies!

 I’m a tenant, can I replace the toilet in my rental property and receive the credit?

 No, you must be the property owner or representing the owner. (ie: husband or mother-in-law)